The familiar Christmas carol Breath of Heaven usually stops me in my tracks. For a moment, I pause and put myself in Mary’s shoes.

 to Abraham and to his offspring forever.”

-Mary walked confidently in God’s calling.
+Mary walked obediently in God’s calling and so can we.